How to Get a UK Sponsorship Licence in 2025

 However, even if your licence is downgraded, you will still be able to issue certificates to workers that you already employ who want to extend their permission to stay.

-How do I renew a sponsor licence?
+Do I need to renew the sponsor licence?

 Equally, you also cannot renew a Scale-up sponsor licence beyond 4 years.
 If you would like to continue to sponsor overseas workers after the grant of your licence, you will again need to apply to be licensed on another route, for example, on the Skilled Worker route.